-Estimate the number and type of families that will benefit from the proposed activities

-Location Description Citywide

-Planned Activities

-12 Project Name Phoebe Family Reunification and Resiliency

-Target Area

-Goals Supported

-Needs Addressed Basic services & homeless prevention/intervention

-Funding CDBG: \$20,000

-Description Provides transitional housing, services, and support to women with children under 7 impacted by chemical dependency, homelessness, and domestic violence.

-Target Date 6/30/2018

-Estimate the number and type of families that will benefit from the proposed activities

-Location Description Citywide

-Planned Activities Provides transitional housing, services, and support to women with children under 7 impacted by chemical dependency, homelessness, and domestic violence.

-13 Project Name South Sound Outreach Services Financial Empowerment

-Target Area

-Goals Supported

-Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$80,000 Description Program is designed to improve financial outcomes for clients and customers through credit-building loans, micro loans, financial capabilities classes, and one-on-one coaching.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities Location Description Citywide Planned Activities Program is designed to improve financial outcomes for clients and customers through credit-building loans, micro loans, financial capabilities classes, and one-on-one coaching.
-14 Project Name Tacoma Housing Authority - Moving to Work Target Area Goals Supported Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$40,896 Description Provides case management, financial literacy training, employment preparation, post-employment support, and educational services to help low-income residents of public housing obtain employment and wage progression.
-Target Date 6/30/2018
+Funding CDBG: \$20,000 Description Provides transitional housing, services, and support to women with children under 7 impacted by chemical dependency, homelessness, and domestic violence.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 60 families will benefit from these funds.
+Location Description Citywide Planned Activities Provides transitional housing, services, and support to women with children under 7 impacted by chemical dependency, homelessness, and domestic violence.
+9 Project Name Credit Up Financial Empowerment Target Area Goals Supported Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$73,452 Description Program is designed to improve financial outcomes for clients and customers through credit-building loans, micro loans, financial capabilities classes, and one-on-one coaching.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities Location Description Citywide Planned Activities Program is designed to improve financial outcomes for clients and customers through credit-building loans, micro loans, financial capabilities classes, and one-on-one coaching.
+10 Project Name The Rescue Mission Emergency Services (Men's Shelter) Target Area Goals Supported Reduce homelessness and increase stability Needs Addressed Basic services & homeless prevention/intervention